I don’t know too many millennials who call themselves Jethro Tull fans, so I feel the need to explain my interest in Tull:

 - My mother plays the flute.
 Serious flute.
 Had she chosen to continue her education and pursue a career in music, she would have made first chair in a world-class symphony orchestra.
 She gave it all up because she couldn’t bear the thought of such a cloistered life.

 - My mother is my role model, and so I picked up the flute and began formal training at the age of eight (simultaneously with piano lessons).
 I am classically-trained but was too restless to stay there, so in later years I studied flute and piano in the context of jazz music.

-- I love the fuck out of Martin Barre—his attack, his tone, his incredible feel for always playing just what a song needs.
+- I love the fuck out of Martin Barre—his attack, his tone, his incredible feel for always playing just what the song needs.

-Here are my Tull reviews to date, in release date order:
+Here are my Tull reviews in release date order: